How Do I...

 - Stay up-to-date by reading the weekly newsletter 6425 News.

 - Join the Career Pathway Advisory Board, a group of community members working cooperatively with school officials to advise, assist and support the Academy Programs of Study.
+For more information contact Kara Mueller at 952-928-6187 for more information.

 How do I request an academic transcript?